Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 No specific user filter is required for this use case.
 You can configure it according to your needs.

-Tracking the retention rates of VIP or high-spending customers helps ecommerce businesses focus their retention efforts on this valuable customer segment.
-This insight helps businesses identify the factors that contribute to the loyalty of VIP customers and develop strategies to enhance their experience and incentivize repeat purchases.
+Tracking retention rates for VIP or high-spending customers helps ecommerce businesses focus retention efforts on this valuable segment.
+This insight helps businesses identify the factors that drive VIP customer loyalty and develop strategies to enhance the customer experience and incentivize repeat purchases.
 For example, businesses can offer personalized discounts, exclusive perks, or dedicated customer support to VIP customers to ensure they feel valued and continue to choose the brand over competitors.

 To create this retention cohort: